wp-plugins/wp-ultimate-post-grid/readme.txt

 == Changelog ==

+= 1.6 =
+* Feature: Change the animation speed in the settings
+* Feature: Change the “All” button text for the Isotope Filter
+* Feature: Choose post or featured image as the link destination when clicking on an item in the grid
+* Improvement: Better grid layout before Javascript kicks in
+* Improvement: Only include admin assets on grid edit page
+* Fix: Problem with sticky posts always showing up
+* Fix: PHP notices in certain cases
+* Fix: Term slugs with non-latin characters
+* Fix: Shortcode editor compatibility problem with some themes

 = 1.5 =
 * Feature: New “Overlay” template
 * Feature: New layout mode option to have items in rows